Where is it located?

-Copyright protection encompasses only the expressions, but not the ideas, procedures, methods of operation or mathematical concepts with each other.
+Copyright protection encompass only the expressions, not being the case for the ideas, procedures, methods of operation or mathematical concepts with each other.
 Copyright may protect or not elements such as titles, slogans or logos, depending on whether the paternity of the work is sufficient.

-What rights are envisaged under the copyright law?
+What rights are covered under the copyright law?
 What rights does the author of a work enjoy?

 Copyright covers two types of rights:

-- patrimonial rights, which allow the right holder to obtain financial compensation for the use of their works by third parties; and
+- Exclusive rights, which allow the right holder to authorize or deny the use of their original work over a possible compensation

 - moral rights, which protect the non-patrimonial interests of the author.

-In most cases, copyright law stipulates that the right holder has the right to authorize or prevent certain uses of the work or, in some cases, to receive remuneration for the use of the work. (eg through collective management).
+In most cases, copyright law stipulates that the right holder has the right to authorize or prevent certain uses of the work or to receive remuneration for the use of the work. (eg through collective management).
 The owner of the patrimonial rights of a work can prohibit or authorize: